Separating or Divorcing – Whats next?

 Types of mediation

 This type of mediation is widely used in the UK and it has had numerous successes.
 Most of the practitioners of this type of mediation work for not-for-profit organizations.
-This makes the process affordable to many people.
+This makes the process affordable for many people.
 In this method, the family mediator consults both parties over a number of sessions and helps them come up with a practical agreement on matters such as asset division and spousal and child maintenance.
 Once the parties have come to an agreement, the family mediator draws up a summary for each party which will be handed over to solicitors for translation in the court.